superworld-cyens/MED4PEST/README.md

 8. Troubleshooting Installation Issues:

     For troubleshooting advice and common solutions to installation issues, please refer to the FAQ section at the end of this document.

+## How to run the code
+- Navigate to code folder

+        $cd spyce-code

+- Update configuration setting on config.json

+            "sensors":  {"camera"  : true,
+                        "audio"   : true,
+                        "humtemp" : false,
+                        "weight"  : false}

+            "settings": {"mode": 0,
+                        "debug": true,
+                        "record_time": 5,
+                        "comment": "Mode 0 for PIR trigger, 1 for USS trigger, 2 for Camera trigger", "output": "/home/pepper/data-store/testdata"}

+            "camera":   {"fps":3,
+                        "imageWidth":512,
+                        "imageHeight":512}

+            "audio":    {"samplerate":384000,
+                        "channel":1,
+                        "comment": "Check if USB microphone is connected: arecord -l" },

+            "pir":      {"Data":13}

+            "usv":      {"Trigger":7,
+                        "Echo":11}
+- To run the code it is adviced to use terminal multiplexer.

+    Note: Multiplexer allows users to start a screen session and then open any number of virtual terminals (or "windows") inside that session.
+Processes that run in Screen will continue to run when their window is not visible and even after the user disconnects.

+        $screen

+    Run the code

+        python main.py

 ## Frequently Asked Questions